 There are several youth hostels around the country, but even those aren’t that cheap.
 One night is usually about $30 or $40 a night minimum.
 The problem is that these are quite often fully booked.
 Some of the 200,000 workers in Luxembourg prefer to stay in the hostels rather than commute back to their countries.
 The hostels have a 5-day maximum stay, so the workers just jump between hostels each week.
 Thus, you need to book your hostel well in advance if you plan to stay in one.

 A very small percentage of the world are unwholesome people.
 They’re not limited by country, creed, religion or anything else.
 They exist on Couchsurfing too, but in the same tiny number.
-Just because we had a bad experience shouldn’t ever put you off from using this platform, and it won’t ever stop us.
+Just because I had a bad experience shouldn’t ever put you off from using this platform, and it won’t ever stop me.
 I will always recommend Couchsurfing as the best way to travel the world, as you get to stay with locals and learn about the culture, or even go to parties, shows, etc.

 Free Public Transport